prysmaticlabs/prysm/sharding/README.md

 ### Use-Case Stories: Proposers

-The primary purpose of proposers is to use their computational power for state execution of transactions and create valid collations that can then be put on an open market for collators to take.
+The primary purpose of proposers is to package transaction data into collations that can then be put on an open market for collators to take.
 Upon offering a proposal, proposers will deposit part of their ETH as a payout to the collator that adds its collation header to the SMC, __even if the collation gets orphaned__.
 By forcing proposers to take on this risk, we prevent a certain degree of collation proposal spamming, albeit not without a few other security problems: (See: [Active Research](#active-questions-and-research)).

 The primary incentive for proposers to generate these collations is to receive a payout to their coinbase address along with transactions fees from the ones they process once added to a block in the canonical chain.
+This process, however, cannot occur until we have state execution in our protocol, so proposers will be running at a loss for our Phase 1 implementation.

 ### Use-Case Stories: Collators